just the facts

 The process of adopting automation within a business means using a new tool and potentially adopting new processes.

 So that businesses get the most value out of automation, TESTIFI enables its users through a personalized onboarding journey based on the business’ specific needs designed to maximise the learning curve.
-This is realized through training courses and interactive workshops led by our Onboarding Specialist and Customer Success Manager.
+This is realised through training courses and interactive workshops led by our Onboarding Specialist and Customer Success Manager.

 - Our consultancy and expertise